-CONSEQUENCES ON CITIZENSHIP, IMMIGRATION AND REFUGEE POLICIES IN CANADA and antiracism, and in NGO networking and advocacy.
+CONSEQUENCES ON CITIZENSHIP, IMMIGRATION AND REFUGEE POLICIES IN CANADA

 By Janet Dench, Canadian Council for Refugees

 Since Sept.
 2001, governments have given priority to the security agenda.
 A number of factors that existed prior to Sept.
 11, 2001 affected how this agenda influenced policies relating to immigrants and refugees.